Curriculum of the PhD Programme in Economics

 Admission to the 4+4 programme is based on a successfully completed Bachelor's degree in Economics or Mathematics-Economics plus 60 or more ECTS credit points from a Master's degree in Economics or Mathematics-Economics from the University of Copenhagen (or equivalent).
 If the applicant has not already fulfilled the specific course requirements of the 5+3 programme, it must be explained how these requirements can be satisfied during the first year of the PhD studies as part of an overall satisfactory plan for the PhD studies.
 Attention is drawn to the special rules regarding the 4+4 programme in Section 6, below.

 Admission to the 3+5 programme is based on a successfully completed Bachelor's degree in Economics or Mathematics-Economics (or equivalent).
 In addition, enrollment as 3+5 student requires that the student meets the admission requirements for the master’s programme in Economics Read more about admission requirements and is assigned a 3+5 scholarship.
-If the applicant has not already fulfilled the specific course requirements of the 5+3 programme, It must be explained how the applicant can fulfill the specific course requirements of the 5+3 programme during the first two years of the PhD studies as part of an overall satisfactory plan for the PhD studies.
+If the applicant has not already fulfilled the specific course requirements of the 5+3 programme, It must be explained how the applicant can fulfil the specific course requirements of the 5+3 programme during the first two years of the PhD studies as part of an overall satisfactory plan for the PhD studies.
 Attention is drawn to the special rules regarding the 3+5 programme in Section 6, below.

 Upon enrolment, the student is assigned a principal supervisor from the Department of Economics, taking into consideration the applicant's wishes.
 The student is encouraged to also find a second supervisor.
 If the PhD student is associated with an institution outside the department, the second supervisor will normally be a qualified employee from the external institution.